 How long are biological medicines prescribed for?

 Biological medicines are normally prescribed for six months.
 If your symptoms have not improved after six months, then they are usually stopped.
 Your doctor will discuss other treatments that you can try.

 If biological medicines improve your RA, the specialist may consider keeping you on this medication in the long term.
 Once your RA is under control, the specialist may decide to try to reduce your dose and eventually stop your biological medicine.
 But the decision to continue or stop treatment will depend upon your symptoms and what the specialist feels is best for you.

 What are the possible side-effects?

 It is not possible to list all of the adverse effects of each biological medicine in this leaflet.
 However, as with all medicines, there are a number of side-effects that have been reported with each of the biological medicines.
 If you want more information specific to your biological medicine then you should read the information leaflet that comes with your medicine.

 Most hospitals will give you a biological therapy alert card to carry with you at all times.
-This is important because if you become unwell, the doctor or nurse treating you needs to know that you are being treated with a biological medicine and so you may get infections more easily than usual.
+This is important because, if you become unwell, the doctor or nurse treating you needs to know you are being treated with a biological medicine, making you more at risk of infection.

 These medicines sometimes react with other medicines that you may take.
 For example, people who are being treated with biological medicines cannot have certain types of vaccines called live vaccines.
 So, make sure your doctor knows of any other medicines that you are taking, including ones that you have bought rather than been prescribed.
 See the leaflet that comes with your particular brand for a full list of possible side-effects and cautions.